NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/actions.md

 {{<content-column>}}

-The action of a firewall rule tells Cloudflare how to handle HTTP requests that have matched the rule expression.
+The action of a firewall rule tells Khulnasoft how to handle HTTP requests that have matched the rule expression.

 {{<render file="_deprecation-notice.md">}}